koendv/raspberry-fan/README.md

 ![LTC1695 Fan Controller](doc/3.jpg  "LTC1695 Fan Controller")

 This is a fan speed controller for the Raspberry Pi.
+There is a smaller version of the same controller [here](https://github.com/koendv/minimal_raspberry_fan).

 ## Hat